CAESAR self-propelled howitzer: CAESAR 6×6 Mark II

-In February 2022, Nexter was awarded an initial €600 million contract by the French defence procurement agency (the DGA) for the development and acquisition of the CAESAR 6x6 Mark II new generation artillery system.
+In February 2022, Nexter was awarded an initial €600 million contract by the French defence procurement agency (the DGA) for the development and acquisition of the CAESAR 6×6 Mark II new generation artillery system.
 The deal initiated a four-year development phase, after which the CAESAR Mark II (or CAESAR NG) is planned to enter production.
-In January 2024, the DGA announced that it had awarded Nexter an additional €350 million contract on December 30, 2023.
+In January 2024, the DGA announced that it had awarded Nexter an additional €350 million contract on 30 December 2023.
 109 CAESAR NG systems are to be produced for the French Army.
-Nexter, the industrial prime contractor, will be working in particular with Arquus (chassis) and Safran (electronics), the main partners involved in the development and implementation of this program.
+Nexter, the industrial prime contractor, will be working in particular with Arquus (chassis) and Safran (electronics), the main partners involved in the development and implementation of this programme.

 From mobility to connectivity, and from ballistic protection to increased firing efficiency, as well as accuracy further refined by an artificial intelligence system developed by Helsing, the improvements remain those set out in 2022 when the program was launched.
 The CAESAR Mark II will feature a new six-wheel chassis provided by Arquus, a new cabin with improved armor and, this time, four doors for improved agility.
 The system will also feature a new 460 hp engine, more than twice as powerful as the previous one (215 hp), as well as a new automatic gearbox.
 It will incorporate a new version of its velocity radar and new fire control software, as well as Safran's Geonyx inertial navigation system to replace the SIGMA 30, which promises enhanced geolocation and pointing accuracy in environments with no GNSS signal.
-Another differentiating feature is a more powerful hydraulic pump, enabling the stabilizer to be lowered and raised more quickly.
+Another differentiating feature is a more powerful hydraulic pump, enabling the stabiliser to be lowered and raised more quickly.
 This development could, in theory, shave a few precious seconds off engagement and disengagement maneuvers.
 Finally, the cabin will be predisposed to receive the vetronics of the SCORPION combat information network, such as the NCT-t (noeud de communication tactique - terre) software radio from the CONTACT program and the ECLIPSE anti-IED jammer from Thales, a technology that could be extended to anti-drone warfare, and which Belgium has chosen to integrate natively.
 The new armored cabin to protect against mines and ballistic projectiles is expected to raise the CAESAR Mark II's weight to 25 tonnes (27.56 tons) but the system will remain air-transportable, an indispensable French requirement.

 All 109 units ordered for the French Army are expected to be delivered between 2026 and 2030.
-Belgium and Lithuania are the first export customers of the new system and have respectively ordered 28 and 18 units.
+Belgium and Lithuania are the first export customers of the new system and have respectively ordered 28 and 48 units.